Night shift. And you know how much I love the night shifts, right?

 I really want to cry.
 What should I do?!

 6:15 Breathe in, breathe out.
 I need to think.
-But it’s hard at this hour since I’m not used to work at night.
+But it’s hard at this hour since I’m not used to working at night.

 6:30 I figured out all the arrivals from today appear as no-shows in the system (Big Ups…)